Populism – how to measure a slippery concept

 As for the Mannheim researchers, they don’t recommend throwing the baby out with the bathwater.
 True populists – those who score highly across all indicators – are hardly likely to be staunch defenders of liberal democracy, they write, and it’s still useful to understand them.

-Indeed, populism could still prove to be a useful concept, they say – if measured correctly.
+Indeed, populism could still prove to be a useful concept, they say – if it’s measured correctly.

 Other direct democracy happenings

 Americans not only turned out in high numbers on March 3 to participate in presidential primaries.
-Many states also held popular and mayoral votes; California saw a record-high number of 289 local initiatives and referendumexternal links up for vote yesterday.
+Many states also held popular and mayoral votes; California saw a record-high number of 289 local initiatives and referendumexternal links up for vote on Tuesday.

 Here in Europe, a record number of European Citizens’ Initiativesexternal link (ECI) are also currently gathering signatures, covering issues like saving bees, ending aviation fuel tax exemptions, and fighting corruption.
 An event in Brussels on February 25 celebrated ECI Day 2020external link, aiming to promote the tool and explore its future.